 Process steps Knowledge, skill and behaviour Culture outcomes SMT 38.
-Recruit and select new staff Identify role expectations, accountabilities and responsibilities.
-Identify expected behavioural and attitudinal requirements of role.
-Identify and communicate specific staff competency requirements against expectations.
-Recruit and select staff based on these requirements.
-Provide training and development to improve competency of selected staff where gaps are identified.
-Knowledge Current and contingency workforce and skills requirement for project/site Future projects' workforce and skills requirements Task, skill and OH&S competency requirements of intended staff Recruitment and selection processes HRVIR policy and procedures Selection and interviewing skills that bring out: that the interviewe has the length and type of experience as it relates to the position that the interviewe has the length and type of experience, assertiveness) urique (OH&S) skills that an individual may use on- or off-the-job (e.g. written and oral communication, analytical ability, persistence, assertiveness) urique (OH&S) experiences or ideas that an individual brings to the job/ organisation/project/site interviewee's ability to function as part of a team and as an individual creativity and flexibility in adapting to the particular task/skill/OH&S requirements needed for project/site problem-solving and conflict resolution abilities leadership potential among peers, employees/juniors evidence of ability to be an effective manager/employee/team member and task model relative to the organisation's (OH&S) values Use of qualified consultants to risk-profile prospective employees Uses medical checks before employment commences by company-designated doctor to establish health and fitness adequate to perform work efficiently and safely Communication Competency A (Group Communication), B (Giving Feedback) and C (Interpersonal Skills) - see pp. 52 and 53 Behaviour Includes OH&S competency requirements in all recruitment and selection practices Consistently displays safe behaviours and actions ("walks the talk") Ensures that all new recruits are instructed, trained and supervised in safe work performance for all techniques, tasks and processes, equipment and machinery as required Communication of knowledge and organisation's values Clarification of required behaviour Personalisation of consequences Increased risk awareness Communication of knowledge and organisation's values Clarification of required behaviour Personalisation of consequences Increased risk awareness
+Recruit and select new staff Identify role Knowledge Communication expectations, of knowledge • Current and contingency workforce and skills requirement for project/site accountabilities and • Future projects' workforce and skills requirements and organisation's Task, skill and OH&S competency requirements of intended staff responsibilities. values • Recruitment and selection processes Identify Clarification • HR/IR policy and procedures expected of required behavioural behaviour • Interview procedures and attitudinal Personalisation Skill requirements of of role. · Selection and interviewing skills that bring out: consequences Identify and • that the interviewee has the length and type of experience as it relates to the Increased risk communicate position awareness specific staff that the interviewee has the necessary technical skills competency performance and (OH&S) skills that an individual may use on- or off-the-iob (e.g. requirements written and oral communication, analytical ability, persistence, assertiveness) against unique (OH&S) experiences or ideas that an individual brings to the job/ expectations. organisation/project/site Recruit and • interviewee's ability to function as part of a team and as an individual select staff creativity and flexibility in adapting to the particular task/skill/OH&S based on these requirements. requirements needed for project/site • Provide • problem-solving and conflict resolution abilities training and • leadership potential among peers, employees/juniors development evidence of ability to be an effective manager/employee/team member and to improve task model relative to the organisation's (OH&S) values competency of • Use of qualified consultants to risk-profile prospective employees selected staff • Uses medical checks before employment commences by company-designated where gaps are identified. doctor to establish health and fitness adequate to perform work efficiently and

+• Communication Competency A (Group Communication), B (Giving Feedback)

+Includes OH&S competency requirements in all recruitment and selection practices

+• Ensures that all new recruits are instructed, trained and supervised in safe work performance for all techniques, tasks and processes, equipment and machinery